 Sept.
-14 due date for first installation of summer taxes; lines could be longer due to staff turnover
+14 due date for first installation of summer taxes

 The City of Dearborn encourages residents to take advantage of easy payment options for their City bills, including property tax bills.
 Remember, there’s no need to wait in line to pay on time.

-Lines could be a little longer at the Treasury’s Office in the Dearborn Administrative Center (DAC) this fall, as recent staff turnover will mean transactions could take additional time.
+Lines could again be long at the Treasury’s Office in the Dearborn Administrative Center (DAC) this fall.

 Drop boxes at the Dearborn Administrative Center

-One box is inside of the building to the right of the Treasury windows.
+One box is inside of the building to the right of the Treasury payment windows.

-Payments placed in the secure drop boxes at the DAC should include a check, money order, or cashier’s check made payable to the City of Dearborn, along with the payment coupon, no later than 5 p.m. on the due date.
+Payments placed in the secure drop boxes at the DAC should include a check, money order, or cashier’s check made payable to the City of Dearborn, along with the payment coupon in an envelope.
+Payments should be put in the drop boxes no later than 5 p.m. on the due date.

 Do not put cash in the drop boxes.